nipafx/nipafx.dev/content/articles/2019-07-11-enable-preview-language-features.md

 Wait, *refine*, *finalize*?
 Aren't Java features set in stone, never to be changed after their introduction?
 Yes, they are, which is why new Java syntax, JVM features, and APIs that are still suspect to change are called *preview language features* (for the syntax), *preview JVM features* (for the JVM), or *incubator modules* (for APIs).
-They are released for experimentation, but safe-guarded against accidental production use.
+They are released for experimentation, but safe-guarded against accidental production use, so we don't bet too much code on them.
 Once finalized, they're just as set in stone as every other feature.

+<pullquote>They are released for *experimentation* and can change, so don't bet too much code on them.</pullquote>

 Let's discuss how that works and how you can experiment with them.
 This post looks at using `--enable-preview` to unlock preview language features, a concept introduced by [JEP 12](https://openjdk.java.net/jeps/12).